Alter Ego (2017 film): Reception

 The film was released to a mixed reception.
-Vanguard News comments: "Omotola has proved once again that she is still in the game with a strong and convincing performance as Adaora Igwe.
+Vanguard News commented: "Omotola has proved once again that she is still in the game with a strong and convincing performance as Adaora Igwe.
 She inhabits the characters of both barrister and sex addict, switching seamlessly between both.
 You are literarily sucked into her world and even with her flaws, you find yourself still rooting for her success.
 Despite the weight gain, she still exudes her trademark sexiness for which her fans have come to love her for."

-Review Naija writes: "My major drawback with this movie is that the characters were not fully developed.
+Review Naija wrote: "My major drawback with this movie is that the characters were not fully developed.
 The beginning felt rushed, so we got to see a lot of Ada but not much of any other character.
 Even at that, I think Ada’s character could have been developed further.
 When the movie ended, I was intrigued (as I’m sure you will be when you watch the movie) but not vested enough in any of the characters to care how they ended up."